Trends and Technology

 How Millennials are Driving the B2B E-Commerce Landscape

 The business-to-business (B2B) e-commerce industry is in the midst of a paradigm shift.

 Millennials and their personal shopping habits are powering the digital transformation in B2B e-commerce.

 Because this new generation of decision-makers expects the same flexibility, speed and customer service they get from business-to-consumer (B2C) companies like Etsy and Amazon, B2B businesses will need to partner with and leverage the expertise of third-party logistics companies to meet the new demands of e-commerce.

-The challenges of 2020 exposed the need for more flexible supply chains and accelerated the digitisation of the entire sector, from customer interactions to fulfilment and delivery.
+The challenges of 2020 exposed the need for more flexible supply chains and accelerated the digitization of the entire sector, from customer interactions to fulfillment and delivery.